jherey/amazing-cabbage/src/pages/posts/node-js-with-nginx-using-digital-ocean.md

 5. **Install Node:**

 ```
-curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -  # get the latest version of Node.js.
+curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
+```

+_The command above gets the latest version of Node.js.
 This uses curl to access the url and pipes it to bash to use the standard output.
-The flag -s (silent) allows for few log outputs in the console and L (location) jumps through http redirects.
+The flag -s (silent) allows for few log outputs in the console and L (location) jumps through http redirects._

 ```

-```
 apt install nodejs  # install node
 ```

-\
 At this point you should be able to successfully check your npm and node versions.

 ![node version](/images/screenshot-2019-10-11-at-4.51.53-pm.png)